handsontable/handsontable/docs/next/guides/columns/column-summary.md

 ```
 :::

-This allows many possible usages: for example, you can easily calculate a total for a group in a group parent combining this plugin with the [Nested Rows plugin](../nested-rows.md).
+This allows many possible usages: for example, you can sum subtotals for nested groups.

 ::: example #example12
 ```js